RaphDzi/RaphDzi/README.md

 ---------
 I'am open to work, you can find the link for my LinkedIn profile at the right of your screen (if you are on computer).

-If you have any question 🤔, I can help you, just chat me, bye ! 🙋🏻‍♂️
+If you have any question, I can help you, just chat me, bye ! 🙋🏻‍♂️